rahul7976/filament/README.md

 - Before shipping a binary, make sure you used Release profile and make sure you have no libc/libc++ dependencies with [Dependency Walker](http://www.dependencywalker.com).
-- Application Verifier and gflags.exe can be of great help to trackdown heap corruption.
-Application Verifier is easy to setup with a GUI.
+- Application Verifier and gflags.exe can be of great help to track down heap corruption.
+Application Verifier is easy to set up with a GUI.
 For gflags, use: `gflags /p /enable pheap-buggy.exe`.

 #### Running a simple test